-Feel The Moment competing in a two year old race.
+Feel The Moment competing in a two-year-old race.
 She won her last race as a 3-year-old and though she raced for almost another two years, never came close to winning again.
-After winning three races from fourteen starts, she was retired having earned only $24,000.
+After winning three races from 14 starts, she was retired having earned only $24,000.
 Source: racingvictoria.net.au

 As a result, most two-year-olds will sustain injuries in their first year of racing and many of them will not race in the subsequent year.
 In Australia, a study of two and three-year-old thoroughbred racehorses reported that 85 per cent suffered from at least one episode of illness or injury.
 (1)

 The benefit of racing two-year-olds is simply economic.
 It means that owners can hopefully see a return on their investment twelve months earlier, therefore making it cheaper to prepare a horse for its first race.
 To further encourage investment in racehorse ownership, races for two-year-olds offer some of the highest prize money.
 The Magic Millions Classic held in Queensland, Australia boasts a prize purse of $2,000,000.

 “Two-year-olds, as we know, can be here today and gone tomorrow.”